metzzo/mancala/README.md

 ```

 ![IntelliJ - Create run configuration](assets/intellij_5.png)
 To test the new agent we need a new build configuration.
 Select in the menu Run/Run... and then Edit Configurations.
-Now press on the "+" symbol and select Application.
+Press on the "+" symbol and select Application.
 The main class should be *at.pwd.boardgame.Main* - which should be listed if you imported the jar files properly.
 The Program arguments should be the full classname (including the package), in this case at.pwd.choosefirstagent.ChooseFirstAgent this is necessary for the engine to load the agent.
 The "Use classpath of module" box should be "choosefirstagent_main".

 Press Okay and now run the application using the newly created build configuration.
 The Choose First Agent should be selectable as an agent and play as intended.